 In a time of great economic uncertainty, it’s important to understand what costs are associated with moving to an assisted living facility, as well as what’s included in those costs.
 This will help you to make an informed decision about your budget, your living options, and how to pay for them.

 The Big Question: What Is the Cost of Assisted Living?

-There are thousands of assisted living communities throughout the United States.
-Each one has a unique price range.
+The honest answer: it depends.
+There are thousands of assisted living communities throughout the United States, and each one has a unique price range.